On characterization of toric varieties: Proof of Proposition

 in our case.

-Further, cutting with hyperplane sections we obtain that $B^\nu = N+\nu^*B$, where $N$ is the preimage of the non-normal locus on $D_0$ (cf. \cite[\S 3]{sho-perestrojki}).
-Also, by Inversion of Adjunction (see \cite{kawakita}), the pair $(D_0^{\nu},B^{\nu})$ is lc (because $(X,D)$ is).
-So, by the discussion at the beginning of {\ref{subsection:int-2}} we may replace the pair $(X,D)$ with $(D_0^{\nu},B^{\nu})$.
+Further, cutting with hyperplane sections we obtain that $B^\nu = N+\nu^*B$, where $N$ is the preimage of the non\,-\,normal locus on $D_0$ (cf. \cite[\S 3]{sho-perestrojki}).
+Also, by Inversion of Adjunction (see \cite{kawakita}), the pair $(D_0^{\nu},B^{\nu})$ is lc (because $(X,D)$ is this).
+Hence we may replace the pair $(X,D)$ with $(D_0^{\nu},B^{\nu})$ (cf. {\ref{subsection:int-2}}).
 Moreover, we have